dev7a/samstacks/examples/README.md

 5. Post-deployment script tests the pipeline by uploading a file

 **Generated Configuration Example:**
-After deployment, check `stacks/processor/samconfig.yaml` to see the generated configuration:
+After deployment, check `stacks/processor/samconfig.yaml` to see the generated configuration.
+It will look something like this (exact parameters may vary based on inputs and environment variables):
 ```yaml
 version: 0.1
 default: